 Challenge number Detail of challenge 1 Assessments, teacher observations and pupil progress meetings show that the attainment of the pupil premium students as a group is lower than that of the non-pupil premium cohort across year groups and subjects.
-2 Historical attendance data shows that the attendance of the pupil premium students as a group is lower than that of the non-pupil premium cohort.
+We have identified 2 key challenges; Key stage 1 phonics: Year 2 pp ARE 50% Key stage 2 maths: Year 6 all pupils ARE 66% / year 6 pp ARE 46% Year 5 all pupils ARE 63% / year 5 pp ARE 50% Year 4 all pupils ARE 60% / year 4 pp ARE 40% Year 3 all pupils ARE 53& / year 3 pp ARE 43% 2 Historical attendance data shows that the attendance of the pupil premium students as a group is lower than that of the non-pupil premium cohort.
 3 Our assessments and observations indicate that our most disadvantaged chil- dren have been impacted upon by school closures to a greater extent than for other pupils.
 School have restructured staffing, employing 3 ECT teachers.
 Rigorous and focused PD is required to ensure consistent high quality first teaching in all year groups.
 4 Teacher observations and assessment data indicate that vocabulary gaps and a lack of cultural capital are a significant disadvantage for our disadvantaged pupils.
 5 School observations have indicated there is a significant need for small group nurture support to meet the social emotional and mental health needs for a core group of disadvantaged boys within the school.